nualagr/the-lord-of-the-rings-game/README.md

 ## User Centered Design
 ### 1 Strategy Plane
 The User Centered Design process started with the creation of the User Stories.
-These influenced subsequent feature, layout and design decisions.
+These influenced subsequent decisions with regard to features, layout and design.

 The main  goal of the website is to provide users with an engaging game.
 The perceived audience of this site are fans of *The Lord of the Rings Trilogy*, teenagers and younger children who want to play a fun game or compete against